Margaret S. Collins: Career and advocacy for racial equality

 In 1968, with grants from the Smithsonian and the Graduate School of Howard University, Collins led an expedition to Mexico.
 In 1972 she took a research trip to the Sonoran Desert in Arizona which was supported by the United States IBP Desert Biome Project and the National Science Foundation.
 In the same year, Collins was invited to the Clark Lectureship at Scripps College; Collins lectured about her research and experiences.

 While involved in field research in Guyana, Collins reopened the Alfred Emerson Research Station in 1979.
 Also, in 1979 Collins orchestrated a symposium for the American Association for the Advancement of Science.
 The symposium's focus was on Science and the Question of Human Equality.
 After the symposium she published a book with the same title as the symposium's focus, Science and the Question of Human Equality.
-1979 was a very busy year for Collins because she also started researching the defense mechanism of termites with Glenn D. Prestwich.
+The year 1979 was a very busy one for Collins because she also started researching the defense mechanism of termites with Glenn D. Prestwich.

 From the late 1970s to 1996, Collins researched termites in the Caribbean through the Smithsonian's National Museum of Natural History, Department of Entomology, especially the termites of Guyana.
 During these expeditions, Collins informed Guyana's military of ways to build that would avoid termite damage and how to use termite excretions to strengthen building materials.
 Collins contributed greatly to the Smithsonian's termite collection.
 The materials she collected were curated as the Collins Collection at the National Museum of Natural History.